 Suboxone is a beneficial drug used to treat people in the early stages of opiate use disorder.
 However, there’s also a risk of developing a dependence on suboxone.
-At Serenity House Detox Florida, we treat clients with a suboxone addiction in Florida.
-If you need help, we welcome you to contact our admissions team to learn more about our detox center in West Palm Beach.
-Please contact Serenity House Detox Florida at 866.294.5306 for more information about the treatment options available.
+At Serenity House Detox & Recovery Florida, we treat clients with a suboxone addiction in Florida.
+If you need help, we welcome you to contact our admissions team to learn more about our detox center in Jupiter.
+Please contact Serenity House Detox & Recovery Florida at 866.294.5306 for more information about the treatment options available.

 What Is Suboxone?

 Suboxone is a mixture of naloxone and buprenorphine, and doctors use it to treat those with opiate addictions in the early stages of detox and recovery.
 These two medications have suitable properties to help reduce cravings and prevent an overdose.

 Here are some more details about the main ingredients of suboxone: